ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 ## Optimizing Trello for Maximum Productivity

 Trello/Kanban can scale to our needs.
 If you are getting started a simple setup maybe enough.
-But as time passes, and you get more productive, you'll find you need to [optimize your system for scale] (TODO: Link To Post) else the system starts choking.
+But as time passes, and you get more productive, you'll find you need to [optimize your system for scale] (🔗 TODO: Link To Post) else the system starts choking.

 Here are a few things I've done to optimize my Trello system: